iterative/dvc.org/static/docs/user-guide/update-tracked-file.md

 This case is very similar to the previous one:

-First, save a backup of the file
+First, save a backup of the file (optional):

 ```dvc
    $ cp train.tsv train.tsv.tmp